Worsley Mesnes

 Worsley Mesnes (/ˈwɝːsli ˈmeɪnz/) is a suburb of Wigan in the Metropolitan Borough of Wigan in Greater Manchester, England.
 The ward population at the 2011 census was 11,974.

 Transport

 Worsley Mesnes Drive is the main road through the housing estate.
 In 2015, it was fitted with WRTL Luma LED streetlights to replace the Philips Iridiums fitted in 2006.

-Etymology
+Toponymy

 Mesnes is from French demesnes, of the manor.